 Not USCG approved

-This is one of the best kayak life jackets because it is lightweight, has large reflectors, and is comfortable to wear.
+This is the best life vest for kayaking because it is lightweight, has large reflectors, and is comfortable to wear.
 You can wear it on a sit-on-top kayak or a sit-in kayak with a sense of security.
 This is an excellent choice and offers a lot of value for the price.

 #8 Stohlquist Edge Personal Flotation Device

-- Adjustable shoulders, 4 side pulls, and front waist buckle
+- Adjustable shoulders, 4 side pulls and front waist buckle closure

 - Four side pulls for a snug fit